• Key Differences

 difference between 1 tailed and 2 tailed hypothesis

-6. Difference Between One-Tailed and Two-Tailed Tests
+6. Difference Between One-tailed and Two-tailed Test (with Comparison

 difference between 1 tailed and 2 tailed hypothesis